This post may contain affiliate links. Please see disclosure policy here.

 We have been blessed with wonderful neighbors and just a few houses down live Rod and Carmen who are retired empty nesters.
 They are wonderful grandparents who spend a lot of time loving and supporting their children and grandchildren.

-One of the ways Carmen shows her love is by making a big batch of cinnamon rolls.
+One of the ways Carmen shows her love is by making big batch cinnamon rolls.
 She sends them off to her family members that do not live nearby.
 So not only is her cinnamon roll recipe perfect for a large group, it can be shipped off to loved ones.

 How to Make Big Batch Cinnamon Rolls